calidan-x/summer-site/docs/intro.md

 <!-- <img src="/img/swagger_logo.svg"  style={{marginLeft:"30px",marginBottom:"5px",marginTop:"20px"}} width="200"/><br/> -->

 - **Best Swagger Integration**<br/>
   Summer Swagger plugin utilizes runtime typescript to generate API documents ( OpenAPI 3.0.x ), a single line of code can generate a full document.
-The Swagger plugin works together with Summer core decorators that can read @Max() @Optional() and database column comments in TypeORM.
+The Swagger plugin works together with Summer core decorators that can read @Max() Optional(?) and database column comments in TypeORM.

 ## Create a New Project